paulyuk/FunctionsMcpTool/typescript/README.md

     ```plaintext
     // NYI - but ETA is today
-    Retrieve snippet1 and apply to newFile.cs
+    Retrieve snippet1 and apply to newFile.ts
     ```
 1. When prompted to run the tool, consent by clicking **Continue**